Water Wizards Swim Team

 www.mynvsl.com is the website for our league.
 You can look up information about the league, meet scores and team locations.

 Before Home A meets, we will usually have a dinner at the pool and then set up the pool for the following morning’s meet.
 We chalk the driveway to welcome our visiting team, make posters to hang in the team area, etc.

 Before Away A Meets, we will gather to decorate cars (optional) and make Wizard Wands and put on tattoos and paint nails, etc.

-Team Breakfasts: During July, every Wednesday will be a different themed breakfast for the team.
+Team Breakfasts: During July, designated Wednesdays will be a different themed breakfast for the team.
 Bagels, Cereal and Donuts are provided by the parents of swimmers.
 Keep your eyes open for sign ups.

 Lip Sync: No swim season is complete without the Lip Sync Night!
-Friday, July 20, 6:30 pm.
-Pool set up for the Home A Meet will follow Lip Sync.
+Friday, July 16, 6:30 pm.

 Trophies: Trophies are awarded to all swimmers at the Swim Banquet.
 The height of the trophy will depend on how many points the swimmer contributed to the team scores, throughout the season.